ScaleChain/scalechain/data/docs/design/api-layer.md

 # Introduction
-The API layer opens up an http port to provide RPC(Remote Procedure Call) services, which accepts Json-RPC requests that queries and updates blockchain, and responds with Json-RPC responses.
+The API layer opens up an http port to provide RPC(Remote Procedure Call) services, which accept Json-RPC requests that query and update the blockchain, and respond with Json-RPC responses.

 # List of supported RPCs
 In data/scripts/jsonrpc folder, there are sample shell scripts calling RPCs.
-The followings are the list of supported RPCs.
+The following is the list of supported RPCs.
 ```
 GetBestBlockHash
 GetBlock
 GetBlockHash
 Help
 GetPeerInfo
 DecodeRawTransaction
 GetRawTransaction
 SendRawTransaction
 ImportAddress
 GetAccount
 GetAccountAddress
 GetNewAddress
 GetReceivedByAddress
 ListTransactions
 ListUnspent
 SignRawTransaction
 ```

-# Json-RPC specifications
+# Json-RPC specification
 See the following link for the specification of each supported Json-RPC service.

 https://bitcoin.org/en/developer-reference#rpc-quick-reference